2025-06-16

 - For handling errors in simple expressions,

-can be omitted, andf(..) catch { .. }
+trycan be omitted, andf(..) catch { .. }can be written directly.

 - Reserved Words Warning Mechanism